-How to download Steam games on Mac
+Downloading Steam games on Mac is a few easy steps

-How do you install Steam games on your Mac?
-It's simple and once you start, you won't stop!

-Steam is one of the most popular online gaming stores for gamers everywhere and it's not just for PC, you can enjoy Steam on your Mac too!
+Steam is one of the most popular online gaming stores for gamers everywhere, and it's not just for PC; you can enjoy Steam on your macOS Big Sur Mac too!

 Here's how to install and download games using Steam for Mac.